-Find out what happens when you report to RCMP
+What happens when you report to the RCMP?

 Exit this site quickly

 The Sexualized Assault Response Team (SART) can support you if you've experienced sexualized assault.
 If you decide to report the assault, there's a process the RCMP will lead you through.

 A support worker can work with you to report the assault.
 If you do not want to make a formal report but would like the RCMP to know about the assault, you can use 3rd-party reporting.

 What will happen when you phone the RCMP?

 When you phone 911 or your local RCMP detachment (local prefix plus 5555), a dispatcher will collect information from you.